GA-FrontEnd-Projects/intro-to-apis/README.md

 # Introduction to APIs
 Learn the basics of APIs using the Giphy API

 The term API (meaning Application Program Interface) refers to a protocol for interacting with a library or tool.
-For the purpose of this exercise, we're going to focus on external APIs, which are tools that popular applications make available for third-party developers to access the data and functionality of the application.
+For the purpose of this exercise, we're going to focus on web APIs, which are tools that popular applications make available to allow third-party developers to access the data and functionality of the application.

 Most APIs these days are RESTful APIs.
 REST (Representational State Transfer) describes the manner in which we interact with the API, which is by passing arguments via HTTP/HTTPS (mostly in the URL, but also through request headers and through POST or PUT data for operations that change data on the server).
 For a full explanation of what REST entails, read (this article)[https://www.sitepoint.com/developers-rest-api/].